Accent call-out

 Yes.
 Paste your existing CSS variables into the import panel and LSD will parse them into editable tokens.
 From there, every change re-exports cleanly back to your chosen framework.

-All three plus Sitestream and a framework-agnostic CSS variables mode.
+All three plus a framework-agnostic CSS variables mode.
 Swap the target from the drawer and the preview re-renders with the matching stylesheet loaded live.

 Presets can be saved locally for personal iteration, or pushed to the shared Bun server.
 Teams on the Pro plan get cloud sync so everyone stays on the same tokens.

-LSD ships exporters for CSS variables, SCSS, Tailwind config, Bootstrap overrides, Foundation settings, and Sitestream tokens.
+LSD ships exporters for CSS variables, SCSS, Tailwind config, Bootstrap overrides, and Foundation settings.
 Pick a target and copy the output straight into your repo.

 The MCP server exposes your tokens and presets to Claude and other agents, so you can ask for "a fintech palette with tighter spacing" and let the agent draft a preset you can then refine by hand.